Dahesey/Portfolio_Project/README.md

 I should be able to monitor budget vs. actual spending and adjust allocations as needed to ensure financial stability and alignment with church priorities.
 Compliance and Accountability:

-I should ensure compliance with financial regulations and church policies, maintaining accurate records and documentation for audits or reviews.
-I should implement internal controls to safeguard church assets and prevent fraud or misuse of funds.
+I should ensure compliance with financial regulations and church policies, maintaining accurate records and documentation for audits I should implement internal controls to safeguard church assets and prevent fraud or misuse of funds

-Mock ups
+Screenshot